ich777/docker-iw4x-server/README.md

 **DOWNLOAD NOTICE:** If a download fails or is not available you can simply put the .zip files in the server directory and the container will extract the files and start the server.

-**WINE NOTICE:** Since this container runs with WINE i can't garantee that it will not crash or other weird behavoir.
+**WINE NOTICE:** Since this container runs with WINE i can't guarantee that it will not crash or other weird behavior.

 ## Example Env params
 | Name | Value | Example |